 What if I’m driving a company vehicle?

-Do I need rideshare insurance if I drive my vehicle?
+Do I need rideshare insurance?

 Driving your own vehicle requires questions from your insurance company and prospective employers.
 Due to the dramatically increased risks, most insurance companies won’t cover delivery drivers under a personal insurance policy.

 Under ordinary circumstances, this would mean contacting your insurer to get business-use coverage.
-In some cases, the business you work for may offer car insurance when making deliveries, which you can get in addition to your own coverage.
+In some cases, the business you work for may offer car insurance when making deliveries, which you can get in addition to your primary coverage.

 Do delivery services provide insurance coverage for drivers?